dos1/rukavychka/README.md

 ## License

-The game is available under the terms of [GNU General Public License 3.0](COPYING) or later.
+The game's source code is available under the terms of [GNU General Public License 3.0](COPYING) or later.
+This license *does not* cover graphical assets.

 ## Contributing